 RSU is a respected institution in Latvia, has a partnership with many reputable medical institutions in the country, harnessing their expertise to educate students.
 These medical establishment and staff are quite motivated and does a good job in doing what they are consulted to do.
 The nursing curriculum also is quite like the JAMK curriculum except for minor variation in the delivery system.
 The nursing curriculum has a period of school lectures and practical classes in specialized facilities and sometimes in partner hospitals, mostly in the first and second year.
 The practical training takes place second and mainly the third year, arranged according to specific sets of nursing skills.
 The students attend this training in a specified health care facility for a stated duration.
 Each training session is accompanied with theoretical assignments, mostly in the form of care evaluation or outright care plan for own patient.
 Some practical training session could be as short as 5-7days while some could last 2-3weeks.
 For instance, infectious disease control practical training in the assigned hospital lasted 5days, while the ambulatory care and social rehabilitation lasted 2weeks each.
 However, two semesters are dedicated to practical training targeting various nursing skills and students do these practices in the designated hospital according to the planned time frame.

 RSU has international students mostly in medicine.
-The nursing program is predominantly Latvian language.
+The nursing program is predominantly in Latvian language.
 During my PT program I was assigned a student tutor, and mentor (a member of the teaching staff).
-The content of my PT program was designed by the Int’l and my mentor.
+The content of my PT program was to follow the practical training plan designed for the local students.
 I worked constantly with my Latvian student tutor, who also has similar learning plan like mine.
 Therefore, she was responsible for the interpretation and explanation of everything going to me in English.
-We are also mostly peered together at the hospitals during nursing or clinical procedures.
-Though on a few occasions I work with other students who can manage in English.
-This PT mentoring approach is different from JAMK system in principle but similar in some ways in practice.
-There is a formal understanding between the hospital (staff) and JAMK in some cases to train (teach) international students with low Finnish language proficiency in English, but in my case, at RSU PT program there was a non-such agreement to the best of my knowledge.
-The language barrier was to be managed by the RSU via student mentorship, an approach that proved helpful and supportive to my learning.
-Some staff, nurses and doctors on occasion also explain in English if the group does not mind.
-And honestly, just like my experience in one of my practices in Finnish hospital, where I had the opportunity to work with a Finnish student that was willing to assist with my learning when she realized my struggle with hospital experience due to the language difficulty.
-It works better and easier, if the nurses are there to guide both students simultaneously, a student just supporting in instances where verbal explanation are really necessary and the mentor is not comfortable with spoken English language.
+We are mostly peered together at the hospitals during nursing or clinical procedures, though on a few occasions I worked with other students who can manage in English.
+The PT mentoring approach is different from JAMK system in principle but similar in some ways in practice.
+There is a formal understanding between the hospital (staff) and JAMK in some cases to train (teach) international students with low Finnish language proficiency in English, but in my case, at RSU PT program there was no such agreement to the best of my knowledge.
+The language barrier was to be managed by the RSU via student mentorship.
+This approach proved helpful and supportive to my learning, in my opinion.
+Some staff, nurses and doctors on occasion also explain in English if they feel comfortable with English language use and the other students do not object to it as well.
+Honestly, just like my experience in one of my practices in Finnish hospital, where I had the opportunity to work with a Finnish student that was willing to assist with my learning when she realized my struggle with hospital experience due to the language difficulty.
+It was better and easier, when mentored by fellow student, if the nurses are there to guide both students simultaneously.
+The student mentor just supporting in instances where verbal explanation are really necessary and the nurse mentor taking care of the practical aspects.

 Most hospital systems in Latvia differ from the Finland system in a number of ways.
 Generally, the composition and the role of medical and health personnel, work ethic and social-cultural influence on hospital environment.
 I think the work environment is a lot more relaxed and supportive.
 Doctor-nurses interaction reflects the classic but subtle hierarchical system in hospital setting.
 I think subordination does not only exist between the doctor and nurses alone but maybe more pronounced among the nurses and their nursing assistants or careers.
 The hospitals are well equipped, orderly and the aseptic culture is good.
 In most hospital you would find the following professional more or less; doctors, nurses, physiotherapist, social rehabilitator, assistant nurses, carer and other staff such as cleaners, janitors etc. The nursing roles, therefore, differs significantly from the Finnish system.
 Take for instance in a surgical ward.
 A doctor works with an operation/surgical nurse, who performs functions like a scrub nurse.
 He or she prepares the sterile field, assist the doctors with the surgical instrument and prepares the patient for the surgery.
 I think doctors take care of the cleaning and disinfection of the body part to be operated and does the draping.
 The surgical nurse is assisted by an assistant nurse.
 The assistant nurse I understand is not a trained nurse but an auxiliary staff whose duty comprise in part the function of a circulating nurse.
 He or she gets the materials needed during the operation for the surgical nurse.
 In addition, he or she does the cleaning of the operating theatre after the completion of surgical procedure.
 Such function is designated to other personnel in the Finnish hospital (The circulating nurse and the cleaning staff).